 The Planned Regional Commercial land use area is intended for development of master-planned mixed-use development projects including a wide range of commercial and retail trades and uses, as well as offices, business and personal services that will serve local and regional commercial markets.
+PRC may include residential uses that are appropriately integrated into the overall design.
 Through the negotiated processes involved in both the Planned Development processes Town officials will seek to ensure the master development plan for this area accomplishes the following objectives to maximum extent possible:

-- provide appropriate transitions to adjacent residential neighborhoods, safety and maintaining pedestrian access with links to neighborhoods, and other commercial developments where feasible; - allow for new commercial development that is compatible with and contributes to the character of the Town through use of appropriate building materials, architectural detail, color range, massing, lighting, and landscaping criteria to soften the visual impact of commercial building sites and parking areas and to accentuate the relationship to streets and pedestrian ways; - discourage typical strip forms of development; - provide landscape buffers and appropriate transitions between commercial uses and arterial highways to improve the visual character along the highway corridor; and - permit design flexibility in order to achieve an appropriate integration of more intense commercial uses into the community and minimize its impact on adjacent areas.
+- provide appropriate transitions to residential neighborhoods, safety and maintaining pedestrian access with links to neighborhoods, and other commercial developments where feasible; - allow for new mixed-use development that is compatible with and contributes to the character of the Town through use of appropriate building materials, architectural detail, color range, massing, lighting, and landscaping criteria to soften the visual impact of commercial building sites and parking areas and to accentuate the relationship to streets and pedestrian ways; - discourage typical strip forms of development; - provide landscape buffers and appropriate transitions between commercial uses and arterial highways to improve the visual character along the highway corridor; and - permit design flexibility in order to achieve an appropriate integration of more intense commercial uses into the community and minimize its impact on adjacent areas.